 Orange addresses the challenges of frontline worker device management

-For all the above challenges, Orange Business Services leverages its proven capabilities in device management and worldwide service scope in mobile IT service management to accompany global customers who want to digitally enable their deskless workforces with purpose-built mobile computers.
+For all the above challenges, Orange Business leverages its proven capabilities in device management and worldwide service scope in mobile IT service management to accompany global customers who want to digitally enable their deskless workforces with purpose-built mobile computers.

-As a Registered Alliance Partner of Zebra Technologies, Orange Business Services helps customers to address the challenges of managing their devices and associated mobile IT with a flexible suite of managed services for Zebra products including, but not limited to, OS upgrades using the Zebra toolbox and customer-specific tools developed by Orange, Zebra device configuration, as well as monthly reporting and device warranty monitoring for Proactive Device Management.
+As a Registered Alliance Partner of Zebra Technologies, Orange Business helps customers to address the challenges of managing their devices and associated mobile IT with a flexible suite of managed services for Zebra products including, but not limited to, OS upgrades using the Zebra toolbox and customer-specific tools developed by Orange, Zebra device configuration, as well as monthly reporting and device warranty monitoring for Proactive Device Management.

-Simply put, large organizations with fleets of frontline and office worker devices to manage across multiple locations, countries and regions can benefit from the Orange Business Services global service reach and flexible delivery models so their IT teams can focus on supporting innovation and value creation.
+Simply put, large organizations with fleets of frontline and office worker devices to manage across multiple locations, countries and regions can benefit from the Orange Business global service reach and flexible delivery models so their IT teams can focus on supporting innovation and value creation.

 1. Gartner Hype Cycle for Frontline Worker Technologies, 2021